prophet1996/js-tasks/promiseREADME.md

 console.log(value);
 // expected output: "foo"
 });
-//as we can see we can't just use promise, we have to login console.log(promise1);
+//as we can see we can't just use promise, we have to subscribe to its result console.log(promise1);
 // expected output: [object Promise]
 ```